rdvankck/30DaysOfJS/Day5-Flex Panel Gallery/README.md

 - Vanilla JavaScript
 - Google Fonts

+## What I Learned
+- How to use CSS Flexbox for layout
+- Creating nested flex containers (parent and children)
+- Using CSS transitions with custom timing functions
+- Implementing CSS transforms for element positioning
+- Handling transitionend events in JavaScript
+- Managing element states with classList methods
+- Creating sequential animations with JavaScript and CSS

 ## How to Use
 1. Open either `index.html` or `index2.html` in your browser
-2. Click on any panel to interact with it
+2. Click on any panel to make it expand
+3. Notice how the text slides in from top and bottom
-3. Experience the different behaviors:
+4. Experience the different behaviors:
-   - `index.html`: Multiple panels can be open
+   - `index.html`: Multiple panels can be open simultaneously
    - `index2.html`: Only one panel can be open at a time

 ## Credits